-Chase has spent the last six years putting these ideas and theories into practice while community organizing in the Hudson Valley.
+Chase has spent the last nine years putting these ideas and theories into practice while community organizing in the Hudson Valley.
 Through his collaborative work with the educational community The Long Spoon Collective, he has designed and constructed multiple naturally built, off-grid structures and helped develop a cooperative of local community gardens.
-Chase has taught methods of building off-grid infrastructure and food growing techniques to local children in the community, and led many public forums about the interconnection between social justice and environmentalism.
+Chase has taught methods of building off-grid infrastructure and food growing techniques to local youth, and led many public forums about the interconnection between social justice and environmentalism.

-In addition to serving as program director at The Underground Center, Chase also works as the teen director at the Boys & Girls Club in Saugerties, New York, teaching young people from diverse cultural and socioeconomic backgrounds about soil building and creating off-grid systems.
+In addition to serving as program director at The Underground Center, Chase also works at the Boys & Girls Club in Saugerties, New York, teaching young people from diverse cultural and socioeconomic backgrounds about soil building, creating off-grid systems and drumming.
 Chase is excited to help develop The Underground Center as a place to actively address the racial and class hegemony he sees alienating those who can contribute and benefit the most from environmental and sustainability movements.

 Cassandra Taylor is a high school teacher with over twenty years of experience in the public school system.
 Her educational background is in African American literature, history, sociology, special education, and critical race theory.
 After gaining her MSE in Secondary Education, she helped pioneer literature and history programs for students of color in both her home town of Milwaukee, Wisconsin, and her current home in Hudson Valley, New York, where she teaches at Kingston High School.